 Apprentices Making an Impact

 James has recently been promoted to a fleet manager at Riverford’s Cambridge depot whilst studying for his Transport Manager Apprenticeship with TRS.
 He previously worked as a transport planner for the firm and has acquired his CPC as part of the apprenticeship he is on the cusp of completing.

-Tom has been working towards achieving his Team Leader Level 3 Apprenticeship with TRS Training.
+Meanwhile, Tom has been working towards achieving his Team Leader Level 3 Apprenticeship with TRS Training.
 He is a transport planner based at a Riverford depot in Devon.
-The 33-year old focuses on logistics planning.
-His job involves planning and costing against the backdrop of the firm seeking to reduce the environmental impact of its operations.
+In particular, the 33-year-old focuses on logistics planning.
+So his job involves planning and costing in the context of reducing the environmental impact.

 Greening The Industry